GoogleCloudPlatform/community/tutorials/gke-autopilot-with-keda/index.md

 gcloud services enable pubsub.googleapis.com
 ```

+### Setup GKE Autopilot with Keda

-Let's create a GKE Autopilot cluster next and retrieve the credentials for access:
+Let's create a GKE Autopilot cluster next and retrieve the credentials for access.
+This might take some time so trigger the creation and fetch some coffee:
 ```
 gcloud container clusters create-auto test-cluster \
     --region $REGION \